 Civil forfeiture; reach.
-Property subject to civil in rem forfeiture would be: all real or personal property that was the proceeds of racketeering, the substituted proceeds of racketeering, or an instrumentality of racketeering.
+Property subject to civil in rem forfeiture would be: all real, personal, or intangible property that was the proceeds of racketeering, the substituted proceeds of racketeering, or an instrumentality of racketeering.
 Forfeiture would be to a local unit of government or the state.

-Real property that was the primary residence of a spouse or dependent child of the owner would not be subject to civil forfeiture unless that spouse or dependent child had prior actual knowledge of and consented to the commission of the offense.
+Real property that was the primary residence of a spouse of the owner would not be subject to civil forfeiture unless the spouse had prior actual knowledge of and consented to the commission of the racketeering activity.
 Property would not be subject to civil forfeiture if the owner did not have prior actual knowledge of the commission of the racketeering activity, or if the owner had notified an appropriate law enforcement agency of the commission of the crime.
 Civil forfeiture would be subject to the interest of a security interest holder who did not have prior actual knowledge of the racketeering activity.
 Similarly, civil forfeiture also would be subject to the interest of a land contract vendor who did not have prior actual knowledge of the racketeering activity.

 Civil forfeiture; initiation, seizure.
 A civil in rem forfeiture proceeding would be a proceeding against property instituted by the filing of a petition by the prosecuting agency.
-Personal property subject to civil forfeiture could be seized under a seizure order issued by the court having jurisdiction over the property.
+Personal or intangible property subject to civil forfeiture could be seized under a seizure order issued by the court having jurisdiction over the property.
 Seizure could occur without notice to persons having an interest in the property if a court determined there was probable cause to believe that such notice would result in the loss or destruction of the property.
 If the court determined that there was probable cause to believe that property was subject to civil forfeiture, but not probable cause to believe that notice would cause loss or destruction, the court would order service on all persons known to have or claim an interest in the property; this service would have to occur before a further hearing on whether seizure should be ordered.

-Personal property subject to civil forfeiture could be seized without process under any of the following circumstances: the seizure was incident to a lawful arrest, made according to a valid search warrant, or made under an inspection under a valid administrative inspection warrant; there was probable cause to believe that the property was directly or indirectly dangerous to health or safety; exigent circumstances precluded obtaining a court order, and there was probable cause to believe that the property was subject to civil forfeiture; or, the property was the subject of a prior judgment in favor of the state in a forfeiture proceeding.
+Personal or intangible property subject to civil forfeiture could be seized without process under any of the following circumstances: the seizure was incident to a lawful arrest, made according to a valid search warrant, or made under an inspection under a valid administrative inspection warrant; there was probable cause to believe that the property was directly or indirectly dangerous to health or safety; exigent circumstances precluded obtaining a court order, and there was probable cause to believe that the property was subject to civil forfeiture; or, the property was the subject of a prior judgment in favor of the state in a forfeiture proceeding.

-The bill would specify procedures for prosecutorial filing of a lien notice on property subject to civil forfeiture.
+The bill would specify procedures for prosecutorial filing of a lien notice on real property subject to civil forfeiture.
+Real property could not be seized without notice and a hearing.